-Water measurements at the NEMO Observatory site where the Environmental Sample Processor is located 13 miles off La Push, Washington from 9 September 2016 - 18 October 2016.
+The latest water measurements at the NEMO Observatory site where the Environmental Sample Processor is located 13 miles off La Push, Washington.
+Data are updated in near-real time.
 These products are provided to help understand where toxic algae may be moving and the conditions that may influence toxic blooms.

 Domoic Acid Concentration